Locations:

 How is class III obesity diagnosed?

-Healthcare providers diagnose class III obesity in part by determining a person’s body mass index (BMI).
-BMI is defined by the ratio of your height to your weight.
+Healthcare providers diagnose class III obesity in part by measuring your body mass index (BMI).
+BMI is the ratio of your height to your weight.
 Optimum BMI ranges from 20 to 25.
-An adult may be considered to have class III obesity if they meet one of the following criteria:
+You may have class III obesity if you have a BMI of 40 or more.

-The BMI scale isn't always accurate for certain populations, and healthcare providers use a different scale to determine obesity in children.
+The BMI scale isn’t always accurate for certain populations.
+Providers use a different scale to assess obesity in children.

-Providers can also estimate obesity by measuring skin thickness in the following areas of your body:
+Providers can also estimate obesity by measuring skin thickness in different areas of your body.

 What tests are used to diagnose class III obesity?

-Healthcare providers may order certain laboratory tests to assess your health to see if you have any health conditions that could be causing weight gain and/or that are highly associated with class III obesity.
-These tests may include:
+Your provider may recommend lab tests to check for health conditions that could be causing weight gain.
+They may also check for conditions that are highly associated with class III obesity.
+These tests include:

-Providers may also recommend other studies like an electrocardiogram (EKG) to check your heart health and sleep studies.
+Your provider may also recommend other tests like an electrocardiogram (EKG) and sleep studies.

 Management and Treatment

 Treatment for class III obesity is very individualized.
-Every person is unique and thus requires a treatment plan that’s specific to their situation and goals.
-Together, you and your healthcare provider can come up with a plan that treats underlying secondary causes of obesity and manages health conditions related to obesity, if you have any.
+Every person is unique.
+So, you’ll need a treatment plan that’s specific to your situation and goals.
+Together, you and your healthcare provider can come up with a plan that treats the underlying causes of obesity.
+You’ll make plans to manage any other health conditions.

 Healthy lifestyle changes